 International Institute of Management > Board of Advisors

-receiving that award in 2015.
-The award is presented professionals whose
+Gold Medal Award, receiving that award in 2015.
+The award is presented

-unselfish, sincere and persistent efforts have aided the advancement of
+professionals whose unselfish, sincere and persistent efforts have aided

-the supply management field.
-It is the highest honor awarded by the
+the advancement of the supply management field.
+It is the highest honor

-and Wall Street Investors to gauge and forecast business conditions.
+Reserve economists and Wall Street Investors to gauge and forecast

 Holcomb has held executive procurement and supply management positions at Dean Foods Company, Royal Group Technologies, Waste Management, American Precision Industries, and Praxair.
 His mission has been to build high-performance teams and broaden the role of procurement to substantially reduce costs and create a competitive advantage.

-role of procurement and reduced costs to help fund
+and broadened the role of procurement and reduced costs to help fund

-growth.
-He executed a broad strategic sourcing program, drove
+innovation and growth.
+He executed a broad strategic sourcing program,

-simplification and standardization, and streamlined the supply base,
+drove simplification and standardization, and streamlined the supply

 beverage companies, producing a full line of dairy and soy products,